Jbleezy/BO2-Reimagined/README.md

 * All body shot kills award 50 points
 * 4 round and 5 round special rounds happen more equally

+### Avogadro
+* Decreased minimum distance away from players to be able to attack

 ### Denizens
 * Changed max amount that can be spawned at once from 2 total to 1 per player in the fog
 * Changed spawn rate to 5 seconds (normally same spawn rate as zombies)